1987 UCI Road World Championships – Men's road race: Race summary

 Stephen Roche, pictured earlier in the season at the Giro d'Italia, won the race and became the second rider to achieve the Triple Crown of Cycling.

 After speculation of the start being delayed due to severe thunderstorms, the race began on time, during heavy rain.
 The rain on course caused the earlier portion of the race to be slower, what De Telegraaf described as "dull."
+The rain lasted for approximately the first three hours of racing.
 Portugal's Orlando Neves attacked off the front of the peloton early and established a lead of nearly two minutes, but was caught by the main field 75 km later.

 On the eighteenth lap, Jan Nevens (Belgium), Argentin (Italy), van Vliet (Dutch), and Juan Fernández (Spain) formed a breakaway.
 The quartet stretched a lead of one minute over chasing riders.
 As the riders chased the leaders, Roche (Ireland) and Steve Bauer (Canada) led a group of fifteen to join the leading four during the twenty-first lap.
 Roche had been principally working to help teammate Sean Kelly get to a final sprint.
 Shortly after joining the lead bunch, Erik Breukink made a move off the front, only to be caught by Belgian Jozef Lieckens.
 Van Vliet made another move between three kilometers and one and a half kilometers to go, which Roche, Rolf Sørensen (Denmark), Guido Winterberg and Rolf Gölz (Germany) followed.
 These attacks by the Dutch riders split the group of thirteen on the road, which left Kelly in the group behind.
 Sørensen feigned a move with close to 400 m remaining, which promoted Roche to react and overtake him as the finish approached.
-Roche beat Argentin to the line by four bike lengths, as the trailing group bridged the gap.
+As Roche made his move, Fernández pursued and Argentin followed in his slipstream.
+Roche beat Argentin, who had overtaken Fernández, to the line by four bike lengths, as the trailing group bridged the gap.